szychro/Masters-thesis/readme.md

   * [Dash](#dash)
 ---
 ### General info
-<font size="2"> SWAGDPU is an overall data analysis workflow,
+<font size="2"> This Master's thesis is an overall data analysis workflow,
 including data integration, developing a diverse set of machine learning models, and setting up a Dash application.\
 This workflow consists of six modules.
 Each of this tool is very